shivam-sensei/shivam-sensei/README.md

 ## 🏆 Achievements
 - 3rd place in the Line Follower Robot (LFR) competition at DTU.
 - 3rd place in gallactic dodger competition at IITK.
-- MemeStorm competition winner at MAIT's Marketing Society.
-- School Captain in the Student Council.

 ---